oit-ipbl/image_processing/basics/basics_02.md

 # Image processing basics (2)

 ## Objectives
-- To process the video image in Python 3 with your camera device.
+- You can learn how to process the video image in Python 3 with your camera device.
+- You can learn how to detect the face/facial landmarks with OpenCV.

 ## Prerequisite
 - Open the VS Code by the running the `vscode.bat`.
 Confirm that the current directory shown in the terminal window is `code`.